Computer Science Summer School

 As part of this course, students will explore both the foundations of computer science, and its potential to produce transformative innovations.
 It should be noted that this is neither a software engineering course, nor a strictly theoretical one.
 The subject will be explored in a holistic manner: with theory informing practice; and practice, in turn, targeting our theoretical efforts.
 Most days will explore a theoretical topic in the morning, followed by a practical project in the afternoon.

-Sessions take place in small classes (typically 14 students) led in a seminar-style by an expert tutor.
+Sessions take place in very small classes led in a seminar-style by an expert tutor.
 Theoretical sessions will place emphasis on student-led group discussion, and practical sessions on engaging with others to explore new ideas, and solve problems.

-The Computer Science Summer School is open to students aged 15 – 18 who have completed a full GCSE in Computer Science, or at least one year of a Computer Science A-Level, and will take place 31st July – 4th August 2017.
+The Computer Science Summer School is open to students aged 15 – 18 who have completed a full GCSE in Computer Science, or at least one year of a Computer Science A-Level.

 Interested in Computer Science but not currently studying it at school?
 See here for detailed requirements for the course.
 Students with a sufficient level of independent study are welcome to apply.